 This is a work in progress and I'd love to see how you spin your own ideas on it!
 Please send me a PM if you're interested!

 You don't have permission to post in this thread.

 [left [pic https://i.imgur.com/lruASf6.jpg]] [font roman Oraara had vaguely heard about the village attack a couple of months ago from one of the village elders and looked away with minor sorrow as the golem explained the small tragedy.
 The story the elders had told her was much different and a lot more gruesome. [b "That was never in my version of the stories."]
 She'd absent-mindedly say while listening. [b "The massacre thing was though.
 That was [i everywhere.]
-Pretty sure you're kind were infamous in my village for a little while.
+Pretty sure your kind were infamous in my village for a little while.
 That reputation lasted a long time."]
 She'd lightly chuckle as if the statement was a poor attempt at humour before keeping herself quiet for a few minutes.

 It took some time for Oraara to notice the men exiting the village and advancing towards the forest.
 She was too distracted to really notice anything.
 It was only until the golem had pointed them out that Oraara really noticed.
 She'd move close to the trees and peer through the low hanging branches. [b "I guess they did notice...]"
 She'd say beneath her breath. [b "I don't exactly have the best reputation in that village.
 They'll never believe anything I say."]
 Her statement was partially true, albeit dramatized.
 The villagers were hesitant towards Oraara and knew her as the local mischievous troublemaker, but that didn't mean they didn't entirely trust her.
 Oraara would sigh deeply. [b "I know.
 I don't want you to fight either... not while I'm here at least.
 I guess I could try."]]